Philadelphia shooting leaves 2 men dead, another wounded - NewsBreak

 Philadelphia shooting leaves 2 men dead, another wounded

-PHILADELPHIA (AP) — Authorities say a shooting in a Philadelphia neighborhood has left two men dead and a third hospitalized.
+PHILADELPHIA (AP) — A shooting in a Philadelphia neighborhood early Sunday left two men dead and a third hospitalized, authorities said.

-The shooting in the city’s Kensington section neighborhood occurred early Sunday.Parents captured after son charged in Michigan school shooting

 Comments / 0